rachyoder/Projects-Exercises/docs/projects/blog.md

 #### Stretch Goals

+- Use JS to dynamically render the blog
 - Refactor your blog into React.JS
+- Use MySQL to store your blog posts
 - Refactor your blog into Laravel
 - Host your blog on Google Cloud
 - Maintain your blog after the bootcamp ends